-The Perfect Beaker Liquid Measuring Cup — I was first introduced to this magical measuring cup in a class I took at King Arthur Flour.
+Conical Liquid Measuring Cup — I was first introduced to this magical measuring cup in a class I took at King Arthur Flour’s baking school.
 It’s one of the most accurate measuring cups you’ll ever use.
 The narrow base allows for precise measuring even of small quantities, and you can skip getting your measuring spoons dirty by measuring tablespoons and teaspoons right into the beaker.
-Every now and then I see one of these at Home Goods, but the best price I’ve seen on it otherwise is straight from the King Arthur Flour shop (linked above).
+A former Google engineer recently designed an variation on this measuring cup shape called the Euclid which you can buy here.

 Disposable Chopsticks — I always have disposable chopsticks on hand not just because we eat a lot of udon soup for dinner, but because they’re also great for scrambling eggs, holding cake tiers in place, hasslebacking potatoes, stirring coffee, making stir fry, removing things from hot oil, mixing certain doughs, and, most importantly, for eating Cheetos without getting orange dust all over your hands.